danobi/dxuuu.xyz/src/blackbox.md

 and **not the same** before and after the read.
 Since this is all done without traditional locks, lock-free techniques must be carefully used.

-`blackbox` offers a rather unique addition to the landscape in that your author did a somewhat thorough review of the literature before attempting an implementation, going as far as discovering a [very small][6] but long-standing bug in the kernel.
+`blackbox` offers a rather unique addition to the landscape in that we did a somewhat thorough review of the literature before attempting an implementation, going as far as discovering a [very small][6] but long-standing bug in the kernel.
 We also didn't find any userspace seqlock implementations that seemed correct, so a custom implementation was called for.

-Lock-free programming is a tricky topic, so I'll spare the details.
+Lock-free programming is a tricky topic, so we'll spare the details.
 Suffice to say, it's about controlling the observed order of memory operations.
 In this case, it's ensuring that the first sequence increment is visible before (and the second sequence increment after) the critical section.